Several correspondents have asked what we know about the people who worked for the Ancienne Maison Louis Audemars & Cie.

 All these people had a part in the story and I am very happy to be able to record their names.

-The full list with dates is included as an appendix to the French edition (Link) of The History of Louis Audemars & Cie published in May 2014.
-The English edition is now out of print, but I am happy to supply a print-out of names and dates, if a request is made through my contact page (Link)
+The full list with dates was included as an appendix to the French edition (of The History of Louis Audemars & Cie published in May 2014.
+Both editions are now out of print, but I am happy to supply a print-out of names and dates, if a request is made through my contact page (Link)